decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 )
 ```

-> Note: the `OnPointerUp` component exposes the same data in its event object.
+> Note: the `OnPointerUp` component also exposes the button id in its event object, you can filter it in the same way.

 ## OnPointerUp

-Similarly, the `OnPointerUp` component can be added to an entity to track when a player releases the mouse button while pointing at the entity.
+The `OnPointerUp` component can be added to an entity to track when a player releases the mouse button, the primary or the secondary button while pointing at the entity.

 You declare what to do in the event of a mouse up event by writing a lambda function in the `OnPointerUp` component.